The dark clouds over India’s cheetah project

 Given the shortage of space, Chellam said, conflicts amongst cheetahs, as well as instances of them moving out of the national park were bound to occur.

-YS Jhala, former dean of Wildlife Institute of India, who led the research and creation of the Cheetah Action Plan, which suggested Kuno as a site for reintroduction, explained the rationale for the decision.
+YV Jhala, former dean of Wildlife Institute of India, who led the research and creation of the Cheetah Action Plan, which suggested Kuno as a site for reintroduction, explained the rationale for the decision.
 “When we said that Kuno has a carrying capacity of 21 cheetahs, we suggested we should leave the scope for breeding, and should send the 21 cheetahs to two different sites,” he told Scroll.
 The action plan itself, however, does not mention this recommendation.

 Jhala explained that apart from Kuno, the only other site that was ready was Mukundra Tiger Reserve in Rajasthan.
 The two other potential sites in Madhya Pradesh – Gandhi Sagar and Nauradehi – would have needed more time to be prepared to host cheetahs.
 But the animals were not split between Madhya Pradesh and Rajasthan.
 “As biologists, we give suggestions based on technical feasibility, we do not look at politics,” Jhala said, hinting at the reason why the cheetahs might not have been split between Madhya Pradesh, a Bharatiya Janata Party-ruled state, and the Congress-ruled Rajasthan.